google/playhvz/README.md

 # Humans vs Zombies
-Full stack solution leveraging firebase, polymer, and app engine (NodeJS) to create a live action game.
+Full stack solution leveraging Firebase, Polymer, and a Python Flask server on App Engine to create a live action game.
 Learn more at https://humansvszombies.org/

 ## Contributing
 Pull requests very welcome and encouraged, to help you get started we have broken it down to the level you want to test against.